-- few professions span the variety of equipment and infrastructure in which NDT plays a critical role.
-From process industries, such as refineries and pulp & paper mills, to oil & gas pipelines, to rides at amusement parts, to specialty aerospace parts, a career in NDT offers the chance to be involved in many diverse areas of interest.
+- Few professions span the variety of equipment and infrastructure in which NDT plays a critical role.
+From process industries, such as refineries and pulp & paper mills, to oil & gas pipelines, to rides at amusement parks, to specialty aerospace parts, a career in NDT offers the chance to be involved in many diverse areas of interest.

 Nondestructive testing has a far-ranging impact.